writethedocs/www/docs/conf/eu/2015/news/announcing-eu-2015.md

 This year, these events will include:

-* City tour (Sunday morning) --- Join us for a walking tour of the old city center around the beautiful and historical sights that Prague has to offer.
+* City Tour (Sunday morning) --- Join us for a walking tour of the old city center around the beautiful and historical sights that Prague has to offer.
 * Conference Reception (Sunday evening) --- Come early, get your badge, and get to know other attendees.
 * Official Party (Monday night) --- Wind down and talk about the day's talks in a relaxed and friendly environment.

 ### Keep in Touch

-Early-bird tickets are on sale and the call for proposals is open!
 If you wish to receive more information as it becomes available, sign up for [our mailing list][mailing-list] or follow us on Twitter at [@writethedocs][twitter].

 If you are interested in sponsorship, please [send us an email][email-us].